 An introduction to sentential logic or symbolic logic.

-Author: Liz Jackson Categories: Philosophy of Religion, Epistemology, or Theory of Knowledge, Historical Philosophy, Logic and Reasoning Word Count: 996 Should you believe there’s a God?
+Author: Liz Jackson Categories: Philosophy of Religion, Epistemology, Historical Philosophy, Logic and Reasoning Word Count: 996 Should you believe there’s a God?
 To answer this, we might examine arguments for theism—like first-cause and design arguments—and arguments for atheism—like arguments from evil.
 These arguments offer evidence for and against God’s existence.
-Pascal’s … Continue reading Pascal’s Wager: A Pragmatic Argument for Belief in God
+Pascal’s wager, originally proposed by … Continue reading Pascal’s Wager: A Pragmatic Argument for Belief in God